QuentinFuxa/LayerLite/README.md

 ## Inspiration

-We ofter want just to use a specitic module or function of a package, and for that we have to pull entire packages, with their full dependencies.
-We can end up with a several hundred MB environment, often too big for a regular AWS lambda layer, or conflicting packages.
-It is often the case that developers end up going on github, to analyze the packages and try to extract only the interesting files, which can be quite complicated at the end.
+We often just need a specific module or function from a package, yet we have to install the entire thing — along with all its dependencies.
+This can easily lead to environments that weigh hundreds of megabytes, too large for a typical AWS Lambda layer or prone to package conflicts.
+Developers sometimes end up digging through GitHub to manually extract only the parts they need, which can quickly turn into a messy and time-consuming process. **LayerLite** is here to automate package analysis and trimming.

 ## What it does